nickdnk/gatewayapi-php/readme.md

     // The error code (may be null)
     $e->getGatewayAPIErrorCode();

-    // Error message, if present
+    // Error message, if present.
     $e->getMessage();

     // Full response.
     $e->getResponse()->getBody();

+} catch (nickdnk\GatewayAPI\Exceptions\ConnectionException $e) {

+    /**
+     * Connection to GatewayAPI failed or timed out.
+Try again or
+     * check their server status at https://status.gatewayapi.com/ */

+    // Error message, if present.
+    $e->getMessage();

+    // The error message and response object will always be null.

 } catch (nickdnk\GatewayAPI\Exceptions\BaseException $e) {